python/devguide/testing/buildbots.rst

 ======================================

-To trigger buildbots on a pull request you need to be a CPython triager or a core developer.
+To trigger buildbots on a pull request you need to be a CPython triager or a core team member.
 If you are not, ask someone to trigger them on your behalf.

 The simplest way to trigger most buildbots on your PR is with the :gh-label:`🔨 test-with-buildbots` and :gh-label:`🔨 test-with-refleak-buildbots`